Rescue archaeology

-Conditions leading to rescue archaeology could include, but are not limited to, highway projects, major construction, the flood plain of a proposed dam, or even before the onset of war.
+Conditions leading to rescue archaeology could include, but are not limited to, road and other major construction, the floodplain of a proposed dam, or even before the onset of war.
 Unlike traditional survey and excavation, rescue archaeology must be undertaken at speed.
-Rescue archaeology is included in the broader categories that are cultural resource management (CRM) and cultural heritage management (CHM).
+Rescue archaeology is included in the broader categories of cultural resource management (CRM) and cultural heritage management (CHM).

 Background

 Rescue archaeology occurs on sites about to be destroyed but, on occasion, may include in situ preservation of any finds or protective measures taken to preserve an unexcavated site beneath a building.
 Urban areas with many overlaid years of habitation are often candidates for rescue archaeology.
 The focus of early work was to set up organisations to undertake rescue excavations shortly before an area was disturbed by construction equipment.
 Archaeologists relied on the goodwill of the developer to provide the opportunity to record remains.
-In more recent use, an archaeological survey may be required by planning process or building law, as with the National Planning Policy Framework (NPPF) in the United Kingdom and NPPG5 in Scotland.
-Common conditions required by planning authorities are archaeological field survey, watching briefs, shovel test pits, trial trenching, and excavation.
+In the present day, an archaeological survey may be required by planning process or building law, as with the National Planning Policy Framework (NPPF) in the UK.
+Common conditions required by planning authorities are archaeological field surveys, watching briefs, shovel test pits, trial trenching, and excavation.
 Guidance and standards of practice in the UK are largely monitored through the Chartered Institute for Archaeologists (CIfA).

 Contract or commercial archaeology services have sprung up to meet the needs of developers and to comply with local laws and planning regulations.
-In the United Kingdom, over 3000 archaeologists are employed in commercial archaeology.

-For many years, the emphasis was on archaeological evidence in the ground.
-However, with increased interest in industrial archaeology, rescue archaeology needs to commence by recording extant remains of buildings i.e. prior to demolition.

-Regionality and terminology

-The term, and indeed the practice of, is largely restricted to North America, South America, Western Europe, and East Asia, especially the United States, Canada, the United Kingdom, Korea, and Japan.
-Many European countries, such as, e.g., Germany, practice virtually no rescue excavation (though there is extensive research archaeology).
-The many rescue archaeology projects in the Middle East are generally termed salvage archaeology.

-In North America, commercial archaeology sometimes refers to the study of structures and artifacts created in connection with popular commercial activity, such as diners, motels, gasoline stations, and signs.
-Special focus is given to commerce and transportation, the effects of market economy and the use of space, and the development of roadside businesses.

-Two terms used in the context of rescue archaeology are rescue excavation and rescue dig.

-Salvage excavation is a term used in North America.
-Another related term is salvage dig.